kshedden/workshops/ds-academy/foundations.md

   preserve many of the advantages of polynomials, but do a much better job of representing functions globally.
   [Wavelets](https://en.wikipedia.org/wiki/Wavelet), like trigonometric
-  approxcimations, are orthogonal, but generally perform better in practice.
+  approximations, are orthogonal, but generally perform better in practice.
   Both splines and wavelets exhibit compact support, which is considered to be a desirable property.